kitian616/jekyll-TeXt-theme/_posts/2021-02-06-LemonDuck-Powershell.md

 ```

 # Bonus tips
-Sometimes we as analyst might lazy doing this repetitive task which consist of decoding the multiple stages.
-Another cheat tips for analyst (also logging detection best practice concern) is enable the Powershell Module Logging, Script Block Logging and Trasncription.
+Sometimes we as an analyst might be lazy to do this repetitive task which consists of decoding the multiple stages.
+Another cheat tip for analysts (also logging detection best practice concern) is to enable the Powershell Module Logging, Script Block Logging, and Transcription.

-Even though we had useful artifact of `ConsoleHost_History` located at `%userprofile%\AppData\Roaming\Microsoft\Windows\PowerShell\PSReadline\ConsoleHost_history.txt`, which saves all of the commands that you type in the PowerShell console or in easy term, view the history of the PowerShell... the log does not have full visibility of the Powershell activity.
-Figure below shows the history command we ran:
+Even though we had a useful artifact of `ConsoleHost_History` located at `%userprofile%\AppData\Roaming\Microsoft\Windows\PowerShell\PSReadline\ConsoleHost_history.txt`, which saves all of the commands that you type in the PowerShell console or in easy terms, view the history of the PowerShell... the log does not have full visibility of the Powershell activity.
+The figure below shows the history command we ran:

 ![image](https://user-images.githubusercontent.com/56353946/227678337-d613e21d-bbc4-453d-9c5e-febc9df9eb3a.png)

-Looking in the above figure, the visibility of this log only shows the history of command.
-Thus you might want to configure Powershell Logs properly and leverage full potential of the logging capabilities.
+Looking at the above figure, the visibility of this log only shows the history of the command.
+Thus you might want to configure Powershell Logs properly and leverage the full potential of the logging capabilities.

 Under `Computer Configuration` > `Policies` > `Administrative Settings` > `Windows Components` > `Windows PowerShell` you will find the settings for enabling logging: